luiscarlosgph/vitcifar10/README.md

 Description
 -----------

-This repository contains the Python package `vitcifar10`, which is a Vision Transformer baseline code for training and testing on CIFAR-10.
+This repository contains the Python package `vitcifar10`, which is a Vision Transformer (ViT) baseline code for training and testing on CIFAR-10.

 Install